ve12sus/youtube-comment/README.md

 # <a name="ytc">YouTube Commentator</a>
 This project currently lives [here](http://ve12sus.com/ytc).

-I like video games, and like to make videos showing gameplay and strategy.
-There exists a culture of players who likes watching and recording their own gameplay.
-I felt a simple way to comment and timestamp these videos would benefit the community.
+YouTube Commentator is a single-page web application I originally made for my Overwatch teammates, so we can commentate and share match videos with each other.

-This solution is full-stack.
-I made this as I was learning how to program so I focused on making everything without frameworks in an effort to understand the logic underneath, so I can use that to work with more technology down the line.
+I made this as I was learning how to program so I focused on making everything without frameworks in an effort to understand the basics.

 ### What it does:
 * Enter a YouTube URL to comment on that video.